sensu/sensu-docs-legacy/source/docs/0.21/api-info.md

 category: "API Docs"
 title: "Info API"
 next:
-  url: "enterprise-overview"
+  url: "api-configuration"
-  text: "Enterprise Overview"
+  text: "Sensu API Configuration"
 ---

-# Overview
+# Sensu Info API

 List the Sensu version and the transport and Redis connection information.
 This is the same information that [/health](api-health) uses to determine system health.

-# API Definition
+## API Definition

 `/info` (GET)
 : desc